How to calculate the pH of very weak acids and bases

 Activity vs concentration

 Activity is simply a way to quantify the ’effective’ concentration of a species.
-For example, if some of the ions in solution get ‘stuck’ to the hydrophilic walls of the container, they are much less available for reaction, so we say that their activity is lower, dropping the overall effective concentration.
+For example, if some of the ions in solution get ‘stuck’ to the hydrophilic walls of the container, they are much less available for reaction in the bulk solvent, so we say that their activity is lower, dropping the overall effective concentration.

 If all activity coefficients are equal to 1 (i.e. ideal behaviour, no species are ‘getting stuck’), then all we are doing is removing the units from our concentrations without changing the numerical value, so our answers are all the same.
 But for our very weak acid calculation, the concentrations involved are so tiny that the usually small nonidealities in activity could have a significant effect on the final answer, in the same way that neglecting the autoionisation of water did as shown above.